Mohammedvaraliya/MCA-Coursework/Placement-Preparation-Coding-Practice/Day-02/README.md

 [Leetcode Problem URL](https://leetcode.com/problems/remove-duplicates-from-sorted-array/)

-Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
+Given an integer array `nums` sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
 The relative order of the elements should be kept the same.
-Then return the number of unique elements in nums.
+Then return the number of unique elements in `nums`.

-Consider the number of unique elements of nums to be k, to get accepted, you need to do the following things:
+Consider the number of unique elements of `nums` to be `k`, to get accepted, you need to do the following things:

-- Change the array nums such that the first k elements of nums contain the unique elements in the order they were present in nums initially.
-The remaining elements of nums are not important as well as the size of nums.
+- Change the array `nums` such that the first `k` elements of nums contain the unique elements in the order they were present in `nums` initially.
+The remaining elements of `nums` are not important as well as the size of `nums`.
-- Return k.
+- Return `k`.

 **Custom Judge:**